 Pelosi has since deleted the tweet without explanation or follow-up.
 It’s unclear if Pelosi, for example, still wants justice to be served if Smollett really did orchestrate the attack.

-Rep. Ocasio-Cortex (D-NY): “There is no such thing as ‘racially charged.’
+Rep. Ocasio-Cortez (D-NY): “There is no such thing as ‘racially charged.’
 This attack was not ‘possibly’ homophobic.
 It was a racist and homophobic attack.
 If you don’t like what is happening to our country, then work to change it.
 It is no one’s job to water down or sugar-coat the rise of hate crimes.”